 - Gently place the tree in the box: The best way to prevent your tree from suffering from damage is to place it into the box as gently as possible.
 If the tree is not easily fitting back into the box, do not jam it, but instead consider purchasing a larger tree storage box.

 - Store the tree horizontally: While storing your tree vertically will not directly cause damage, the tree is more prone to falling which can cause damage.
 In order to prevent your tree from falling over, store it laying horizontally instead.
 Do not place any items on top of your Christmas tree during storage.
 This can cause the branches of the Christmas tree to bend or become damaged.

 - Store the tree in a climate controlled storage unit: While it is common to store your Christmas tree in your basement or garage, these areas are prone to fluctuations in temperature and humidity which can damage the tree.
 Fluctuations in temperature and humidity can cause mold or mildew to form on the tree or color from the box to transfer over to the tree.
 A climate controlled storage unit will maintain a steady range of temperature and humidity to protect your sensitive items.

 Find a Tri-Village Self Storage Facility Near You!

 Are you looking for a storage facility near you?
-Tri-Village Self Storage has a storage facility in downtown Columbus, Grandview Heights, OH, Plain City, OH, Powell, OH, on Trabue Rd, near Polaris and in Louisville, KY!
+Tri-Village Self Storage has a storage facility in downtown Columbus, Grandview Heights, OH, and Plain City, OH, on Trabue Rd!
 Our storage facilities are 100 percent climate controlled, making us a smart option for storing items that are sensitive to fluctuations in temperature or humidity.
 Reserve a 5×5 or 5×10 storage unit for storing a Christmas tree and other holiday decorations today!